simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

 A lot of work has gone into the toolstack to handle the creation and management of VMs with vGPUs.
-We revised our datamodel, introducing a semantic link between `VGPU` and `PGPU` objects to help with utilisation tracking; we maintained the `GPU_group` concept as a pool-wide abstraction of `PGPUs` available for `VMs`; and we added **`VGPU_types`** which are configurations for `VGPU` objects.
+We revised our datamodel, introducing a semantic link between `VGPU` and `PGPU` objects to help with utilisation tracking; we maintained the `GPU_group` concept as a pool-wide abstraction of PGPUs available for VMs; and we added **`VGPU_types`** which are configurations for `VGPU` objects.

 ![Xapi's vGPU datamodel](/images/xenserver-vgpu/datamodel.png)

 <div class="aside">
-<b>Aside:</b> The term VGPU in Xapi's datamodel predates this feature and was
+<b>Aside:</b> The VGPU type in Xapi's datamodel predates this feature and was
-synonomous with GPU-passthrough.
-A VGPU is simply a display device assigned to a VM which may be a vGPU (this feature) or a whole GPU (a VGPU of type 'whole').
+synonymous with GPU-passthrough.
+A VGPU is simply a display device assigned to a VM which may be a vGPU (this feature) or a whole GPU (a VGPU of type
+<i>passthrough</i>).
 </div>

-`VGPU_types` can be enabled/disabled on a per-`PGPU` basis allowing for reservation of particular PGPUs for certain workloads. `VGPUs` are allocated on `PGPUs` within their GPU group in either a _depth-first_ or _breadth-first_ manner which is configurable on a per-GPU-group basis.
+**`VGPU_types`** can be enabled/disabled on a **per-PGPU basis** allowing for reservation of particular PGPUs for certain workloads.
+VGPUs are allocated on PGPUs within their GPU group in either a _depth-first_ or _breadth-first_ manner, which is configurable on a per-group basis.

 ## Installation and usage
 <div class="aside">